JonahEgashira/gemini-github-pages/cf-worker/README.md

 Notes
 - KV is eventually consistent.
 A few seconds delay in lists can happen.
 - For tighter consistency, consider Durable Objects (not needed for this class).
+Likes are a good candidate if you expect high concurrency.
 - Basic per-IP rate limit via KV with TTL; adjust `RATE_LIMIT_PER_MIN` in code.

 Security / CORS